asvd/invoke/README.md

 You can find me on twitter: [https://twitter.com/asvd0](https://twitter.com/asvd0)

-Also check out some of my projects on github (ordered by my impression of their significance):
+Also check out some of my other projects on github (ordered by my impression of their significance):

 [Helios Kernel](https://github.com/asvd/helios-kernel): isomorphic javascript module loader